What Happens When You are Charged with Drinking and Driving?

 One Court may sentence a first offender to six months of probation with no oversight, while another Court may sentence that same person to five days in jail with 18 months of reporting probation.

 At sentencing, the attorney and defendant will have a chance to speak to the judge, a speech called allocution.
-This is an opportunity to provide the judge with information that may impact your sentence.
+This is an opportunity to provide the judge with information that may impact sentencing.

-Note: A felony DUI charge will involve a few more steps than discussed here.
-Also, DUI cases will involve consequences to your driver’s license.
+Note: A felony drinking and driving charge will involve a few more steps not discussed here.
+Also, OWI cases will involve consequences to your driver’s license.

-Sam Bernstein is a Drunk Driving Attorney in Ann Arbor.
+Sam Bernstein is an OWI lawyer in Ann Arbor.

 ArborYpsi Law is located at 4158 Washtenaw Ave., Ann Arbor, MI 48108.